wmhunt1/Coding-RPG/coding-rpg-react/README.md

 Tactics

 possible content
-Ticks or seconds based on req lvl vs lvl At least 1 Settlement comp
+Icons
-Scribe runes requires paper, ink, and quill
+Ticks or seconds based on req lvl vs lvl At least 1 Scribe runes requires paper, ink, and quill
 Wand and staff rune
-More failure where is fail is null get back input Metal tiers for needles and knives
+Metal tiers for needles and knives
 Separate Tools into Smithing etc
 Forest random encounters etc
 Survival increases on movement?
 Little animations on attack?
-Crossed Swords when combat starts?s
+Crossed Swords when combat starts?
 Apron
 Go from bare to better description
 Gendered underwear